Chebotarev Sets: Generalization to Chebotarev sets

 Finally, a similar theorem holds for a variety of counting functions.
-As before, let $Q$ be a Chebotarev set with the same density $a/b$ as $P$, such that the symmetric difference $P \bigtriangleup Q$ is infinite, and $F$ any finite extension of $\Q$.
-Let $f(x)$ stand for any of $\frac{a}{b}\Li(x)$, $\frac{a}{b}\pi(x,F)$, or $Q(x)$.
-For each such choice of $f(x)$, the difference $P(x)-f(x)$ can be expressed as a linear combination of explicit formulae having the same form as~\eqref{eq:main estimate C on GRH, finite sum}, though with the constant term $a/b-\kappa$ replaced by $-\kappa$ in the case of $f(x)=\frac{a}{b}\Li(x)$, and by $\kappa_2-\kappa$, when $f(x)=Q(x)$, where $\kappa_2$ is the analogue of~\eqref{eq:kappa C} for the Chebotarev set $Q$.
-Thus, defining $\Theta_f$ to be the analogue, for a given $f$, of~\eqref{eq:Theta K}, we have the following theorem:
+As before, let $Q \subseteq \pi(K)$ be a Chebotarev set with the same density $\beta$ as $P$, such that the symmetric difference $P \bigtriangleup Q$ is infinite, and $F$ any finite extension of $\Q$.
+Let $f(x)$ stand for $\beta\Li(x)$, or $Q(x)$.
+For each such choice of $f(x)$, the difference $P(x)-f(x)$ can be expressed as a linear combination of explicit formulae having the same form as~\eqref{eq:main estimate C on GRH, finite sum}, though with the constant term $\beta-\kappa$ replaced by $-\kappa$ in the case of $f(x)=\beta\Li(x)$, and by $\kappa_2-\kappa$, when $f(x)=Q(x)$, where $\kappa_2$ is the analogue of~\eqref{eq:kappa C} for the Chebotarev set $Q$.
+Thus, defining $\Theta_f$ to be the analogue, for a given $f$, of~\eqref{eq:Theta K}, and likewise $\Theta_F$ for the difference in~\eqref{eq:F vs Li}, we have the following theorem: